Wendy van Dijk: Television

 In 2018, she moved from RTL4 back to her old network SBS6.
-At SBS6 she presents the shows Dance Dance Dance, SuperKids, Wie Het Laatst Lacht, Hart in Aktie and the Dutch version of Flirty Dancing.
+At SBS6 she presents the shows Dance Dance Dance, SuperKids, Wie Het Laatst Lacht, Hart in Aktie, We Want More and the Dutch version of Flirty Dancing.
+In 2021, Van Dijk and Jan Versteegh presented De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.
+Other Dutch celebrity duos also presented parts of the show.
+In 2025, she narrated the live event and television program The Passion.

 Ushi Hirosaki

-Van Dijk first appeared as Ushi in 1999, in Ushi en Van Dijk, a program that aired on the Dutch television channel SBS 6.
+Van Dijk first appeared as Ushi in 1999, in Ushi en Van Dijk, a program that aired on the Dutch television channel SBS6.
 While appearing as Ushi, the actress puts on makeup, glasses, wears a "buckteeth" dental appliance and conceals her blonde hair under a dark wig.
 Segments featuring Ushi typically consist of Borat-style pranks on international celebrities while Van Dijk pretends to be a reporter for Good Morning Tokyo, a fictional television show.
-Among those interviewed by Ushi: Adele, Christian Jessen, Donny Osmond, Geri Halliwell, Jamie Oliver, Jo Frost, Lionel Richie, Gino Vannelli, Shannen Doherty, Billy Crawford, Ronan Keating and La Toya Jackson.
+Among those interviewed by Ushi: Adele, Pamela Anderson, Christian Jessen, Donny Osmond, Geri Halliwell, Jamie Oliver, Jo Frost, Lionel Richie, Gino Vannelli, Inger Nilsson, Shannen Doherty, Billy Crawford, Ronan Keating and La Toya Jackson.
 The character's catchphrase is: "Solly, my Engrish is not so very bad!"

 Ushi has inspired similar characters that have appeared on other television stations across Europe.
 Van Dijk appeared as Ushi again in Ushi Must Marry, a theatrical film released in the Netherlands on 14 February 2013.

 Not only did Van Dijk feature the role of Ushi, she also appeared as Dushi, an Antillian weather forecaster for TeleCuraçao in the television series Ushi & Dushi in 2009.
 A year later, in 2010, the new television series Ushi & Loesie was aired, featuring Loesie, a stereotypical Amsterdam girl.
 Between 2011 and 2012, Van Dijk produced the television series Ushi & The Family, in which Ushi features again, as well as the Family Leenders, consisting of grandma Betsie Leenders, mother Gerda Leenders, daughter Bo Leenders and Esmeralda, all living in Tegelen.
 The concept of all shows stayed the same, since Ushi would interview non-Dutch celebrities, while the other characters did the same with famous Dutchmen.